The U.S. publishing industry has long been grappling with

 share, publishers are scrambling to slash costs.
 This has compelled

 many newspaper companies to undertake cost-cutting measures, such

-as trimming of headcount, pay cuts, furloughs, suspension of
+as trimming of headcount, pay cuts, furloughs, voluntary retirement

 Newspaper companies have now been remodeling and restructuring

 themselves to better align with the growing need of marketers,